goelesha/fb_hackathon/Fb_hackathon/Readme.txt

-In this project we have tried to make a voice assistant named “VOICE SHOP” that leverages the Wit.ai platform which will work as your personal assistant as well as shopping assistant.
+In this project we have tried to make a voice assistant named “VoiShop” that leverages the Wit.ai platform which will work as your personal assistant as well as shopping assistant.
 PERSONAL ASSISTANT: